asbhattara/got.data/README.md

 * Run `nodejs app.js` to start the server
 * Node should start to update all collections during first startup
 * If needed, you can start MongoDB shell via `mongo`.
 Then type `show dbs` to see all databases.
 Type `use db_name_here` to switch to preferred database.
 With `show collections` you can see all tables (in NoSQL tables are called collections).
 With `db.collection_name.find()` you can output the collection content.

-## Docker Setup
-* Install Docker and Docker-Compose on your local machine
-* Clone this project to a folder on your hard drive, open a console and change into the folder you just checked out
-* Rename `docker-compose.yml.template` to `docker-compose.yml` and adjust ports, access token, collection name as you want
-* Build and start the containers with `docker-compose up -d`
-* Done

 ## Scraping and filling / updating the database